 When I lived in Michigan, I'd keep a dreamy vision tucked in the back of my mind during the winter months.
 It was the only way to stay sane in the gloomy weather.

 I had seen this image in real life many times, touring the islands of the Caribbean on family cruises or for golf trips.
 It sticks with you.
 You know the one -- palm trees, a green and maybe a curvaceous bunker or two.
 The Caribbean Sea would meet the cloudless sky on the horizon.

-Dozens of golf resorts populate the tropical Caribbean islands.
-I've experienced nearly 20 of them, but I've narrowed down my favorite 10 for you.
+Nearly 40 to 50 golf resorts populate the tropical Caribbean islands.
+I've experienced about half of them to come up with my latest Deegan's Dozen, my favorite 12 golf resorts in the Caribbean.
 A couple of high-end resorts (notably Sandy Lane in Barbados where Tiger Woods was first married) might be missing in this story, although I'm pretty sure you won't be disappointed with these recommendations.

 Four Seasons Resort Nevis